 On December 1, 2005, two bookshops of Hato airport announced their closing down, blaming this on the very much higher rents, raised by CAP (40% with 6 months retrospective effect), without any discussions with renters; ten people have lost their jobs.

-have been closed down already (presumably, shops?)
+90% of Hato companies have been closed down already (presumably, shops?)Boarding Bridges

 Until the new terminal will be operating, passengers at Hato airport board and deboard via staircases, walking to the terminal building over the tarmac.
 With the customary fine weather, this rarely presents problems and the process takes much less time than on airports equipped with bridges, as all aircraft exits can be used.

-Only after two years of planning and building it was discovered that only one bridge will be available per 747, which results in a boarding/deboarding time of over 90 minutes - longer than the turn-around time for some flights; the alternative is to keep the passengers on board for that time, which results in a total of some 12 hours.
+Only after two years ofplanningand building it was discovered that only one bridge will be available per 747, which results in a boarding/deboarding time of over 90 minutes - longer than the turn-around time for some flights; the alternative is to keep the passengers on board for that time, which results in a total of some 12 hours.
 As CAP ordered the bridges long since, the only way out seems to use the other aircraft entrances anyway.
-Did I hear a Bronx cheer there?
+Did I hear a Bronx cheer there?That would be a well-deserved raspberry.
+KLM seems to have decided already to deboard and deboard in the accustomed way, disdaining the bridges.
+Which does mean all passengers will have to walk up the stairs to the Arrivals hall on the first floor of the new terminal.
+(They later reversed that decision.)

 It's a good question why Hato airport thinks these bridges necessary in the first place.
-May the infamous Curaçao megalomania have played a part here?
-Look at us!
-We have an airport with real bridges!
+May the infamous Curaçao megalomania have played a part here?Look at us!
+We have an airport with real bridges!Transit Tax

 Not for the first time either, there was trouble with the transit tax for those unfortunate passengers using Curaçao as a hub.
-When a tax of $2 per head was raised under the motto, typical for our politicians, of they'll never notice, so let's screw 'em, the airlines preferred not to have their transit passengers deboard—it only led to long delays.
+When a tax of $2 per head was raised under the motto, typical for our politicians, ofthey'll never notice, so let's screw 'em, the airlines preferred not to have their transit passengers deboard—it only led to long delays.
 Which in the first place resulted in no tax coming in, and also was not so good for the terminal shops' business.
 The bumbling Bestuurscollege preferred raising the airport tax for us, but never got round to it—fortunately, as this would have meant we'd have to pay service costs for the transit passengers!
 Finally, half December 2005, CAP announced the transit tax would be re-introduced.

-Please note the quote by CAP director Albernathy: We are the only airport in the region charging this tax.
-Please also note that there now is an airport tax for domestic flights as well ($6.94-ANG11.50).
+Please note the quote by CAP director Albernathy:We are the only airport in the region charging this tax.Please also note that there now is an airport tax for domestic flights as well ($6.94-ANG11.50).

 KLM announced (Jan.
 06) that they would keep their SXM-AMS passengers on board; if they preferred to stretch their legs during the 90 minutes Hato stop, they will have to jolly well cough up the $2 themselves—this on a trip of in total over 10 hours.